The average salary for a Patient Care Manager is $70,277.

 - Provide leadership and direction of operations, administration, evaluation of patient care and evaluation of employees.

-Pay by Experience Level for Patient Care Manager
+What is the Pay by Experience Level for Patient Care Managers?

 Pay Difference by Location